alsash110/comm-2216-obs/README.md

 ### Overview of the OBS (Open Broadcaster Software) Guide

 Hello reader, our guide on OBS is meant to help you gain basic and general skills of video recording with OBS.

-The things we want to teach you in this site include how to:
+The topics this guide will cover include:

 - changing video and audio settings,
 - adding scenes and sources,